jonyonson/jonathantaylor.io/content/blog/use-state-hook/index.md

 #### Functional Updates

-Just as <a href="https://reactjs.org/docs/faq-state.html#why-is-setstate-giving-me-the-wrong-value" target="_blank">calls to `setState` are asynchronous</a>, so too are updates using the `useState` hook.
+Just as <a href="https://reactjs.org/docs/faq-state.html#why-is-setstate-giving-me-the-wrong-value" target="_blank">calls to `setState` are asynchronous</a>, so too are updates to state using the `useState` hook.
 Whenever we are updating state based on the previous state, in order to ensure the value returned by `useState[0]` is up to date, you should pass a function to your updater function as shown in the line highlited in the example below.

 ```jsx
 import React, { useState } from 'react';